kiba/Writings/fac/chp23_contact.md

 A few Nox came, disguised as regular humans, with no nature stuff growing on their head.

-It's a good thing that I practiced a lot of mediation and philosophy.
+It's a good thing that I practiced a lot of mediation and philosophy, because that's what the Nox expect when MSC teams made their visit.
 Rin, on the other hand, just didn't want to do it all.

-You see, they like to grill my MSC exploration teams on matter of wisdoms, and then forced them to mediate for seven hours.
-It's maddening!

 We'll see what the Nox will have to say about the Grimm.